-The executive managers have contractual agreements which date from before the entry into force of the law of April 6 2010 on corporate governance in public and listed companies and are in conformity with common employment law.
+The executive managers have contractual agreements, which date from before the entry into force of the law of April 6 2010 on corporate governance in public and listed companies and are in conformity with common employment law.
 At the meeting of the Board of Directors on December 4, 2013, the Board directed the nomination and remuneration committee to review and assess the remuneration of members of the executive management against industry standards.
-Following its review and assessment, the nomination and remuneration committee prepared a report and proposal on January 16, 2014, recommending to the Board that certain changes to the existing remuneration committee, the non-conflicted members of the Board of Directors approved on January 27, 2014, that a number of changes be implemented, including notably an extension of the severance notice or payment, and a retention bonus to encourage employee retention in the event of certain events.
+Following its review and assessment, the nomination and remuneration committee prepared a report and proposal on January 16, 2014, recommending to the Board that certain changes to the existing remuneration terms and levels be implemented.
+Upon the advice and recommendation of the nomination and remuneration committee, the non-conflicted members of the Board of Directors approved on January 27, 2014, that a number of changes be implemented, including notably an extension of the severance notice or payment, and a retention bonus to encourage employee retention in the event of certain events.
 Inclusive of the aforementioned changes, the special contractual provisions with each member of executive management include the following terms:

-- the employment contract with Dr. Jan Groen provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of three [3] months gross remuneration per initiated period of five [5] years of service with the company, however, such severance pay will be at a minimum equivalent to eighteen (18 months) of gross remuneration.
-This agreement was entered into on April 3, 2010, i.e. before the entry into force of the law of April 6, 2010 on corporate governance in public and listed companies; - the employment contract with Mr. Joseph Sollee provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of nine (9) months gross remuneration and benefits; - the employment contract with Mr. Christopher Thibodeau provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of six [6] months gross remuneration and benefits; and - the employment contract with Mr. Francis Ota provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of six [6] months gross remuneration and benefits.
+- the employment contract with Dr. Jan Groen provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of three (3) months gross remuneration per initiated period of five (5) years of service with the Company, however, such severance pay will be at a minimum equivalent to eighteen (18 months) of gross remuneration.
+This agreement was entered into on April 3, 2010, i.e. before the entry into force of the law of April 6, 2010 on corporate governance in public and listed companies; - the employment contract with Mr. Joseph Sollee provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of nine (9) months gross remuneration and benefits; - the employment contract with Mr. Christopher Thibodeau provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of six (6) months gross remuneration and benefits; and - the employment contract with Mr. Francis Ota provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of six (6) months gross remuneration and benefits. - the employment contract with Dr. Philip Ginsburg provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of six (6) months gross remuneration and benefits. - the employment contract with Ms. Miriam Reyes provides that if the employment contract is terminated for a reason other than serious misconduct, she will be entitled to a severance pay of three (3) months gross remuneration and benefits.